-Appendix C : Participant Services C- -3: Waiver Services Specifications Section C-3 'Serv vice Specifications' is incorporated into Section C-1 'Waiver Services.'
-Appendix C : Participant Services -4: Additional Limits on Amount of Waiver Services tal Limits on Amount of Waiver Services.
-Indicate whether the waiver employs any of the following additional the amount of waiver services (select one).
-Not a applicable - The state does not impose a limit on the amount of waiver services except as provided in Appendix App licable - The state imposes additional limits on the amount of waiver services. inclu that be ac on p when en a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, uding its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will djusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect in the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the bunt of the limit. (check each that applies) Limit(s) on Set(s) of Services.
+Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'

+C-4: Additional Limits on Amount of Waiver Services

+a.
+Additional Limits on Amount of Waiver Services.
+Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one).

+Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.

+Applicable - The state imposes additional limits on the amount of waiver services.

+When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies)

+Limit(s) on Set(s) of Services.
 There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
 Furnish the information specified above.

 Prospective Individual Budget Amount.
 There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.

 Furnish the information specified above.

 Waiver services cannot exceed the amount equal to the highest monthly rate for the highest cost skilled nursing facility unless an exception is granted.
 This amount may be adjusted upon legislative action.
 Exceptions to the service limit will only be made upon prior approval from program administration for a reasonable accommodation to exceed the service limit.
 If the individual needs cannot be met within the service limit and a reasonable modification to exceed the service cap is not granted, the case manager will work with the client to explore other options including admittance to a skilled nursing facility or other program that can meet the individual's needs.
 The case manager informs the participant of the service limit.
 If an individual's needs exceed the service limit, they would be issued a denial notice and would have the right to appeal.

 Budget Limits by Level of Support.
 Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
 Furnish the information specified above.

+Other Type of Limit.
+The state employs another type of limit.

+Passeribe the limit and furnish the information specified above.

+Describe the limit and furnish the information specified above.

+Application for 1915(c) HCBS Waiver: Draft ND.001.06.07 - Jan 01, 2026 Page 113 of 232 Appendix C: Participant Services ,